HacktivistRO/ExtFilterBuster/README.md

     Save the script with the modifications.

 3) Run the script using the following command: `bash extfilterbuster.sh` and wait for a few seconds
-5) The script will generate a wordlist file named file-upload-list.txt containing the possible filenames that can be used to test file upload vulnerability.
+4) The script will generate a wordlist file named file-upload-list.txt containing the possible filenames that can be used to test file upload vulnerability.

+### NOTE: It will take around 5-7 minutes for the script to complete the task, provided you do not change anything in the script.

 #### The generated wordlist can be used for further testing of file upload vulnerabilities in your target application.